Buying Likes On Social Media: Good or Bad?

 Buying followers doesn’t mean buying customers.
 You’re not getting people who are interested or willing to engage with you.
 You’re just using numbers.
 The large number of fake accounts are a useless demographic in your audience insights.
 Your reporting is no longer accurate or helpful.

 What tends to happen, especially with the follow churning method, is your account will continuously follow and unfollow the same accounts who don’t follow you back, over and over again.
 Your brand can (more often than not) build a reputation as spam or fake.

 Low Facebook Algorithm

-Some social networks, including Facebook, use engagement-based algorithms to determine the relevance of your content and, in turn, the likelihood of your posts appearing in your fan’s feeds.
+Some social networks, including Facebook, use engagement-based algorithms to determine the relevance of your content and, in turn, the likelihood of your posts appearing in your fans’ feeds.
 When your accounts have large fake followers and likes, your engagement goes down drastically.
-This conditions Facebook’s algorithm to expect low performance for you – resulting in your content showing up less and less, even to those who might engage.
+This conditions Facebook’s algorithm to expect low performance from you, which results in your content showing up less and less, even to those who might engage.

 Twitter, Instagram, Facebook, etc. pay attention to fake accounts, and will usually scam through their database and remove all fake, inactive accounts on their site.
 When buying fake followers, most of that following is going to be robot accounts – aka inactive, fake accounts.
 One day you’ll have 10,000 followers, Instagram will go through and delete all fake accounts, and now you only have 400 followers.
 This looks bad for not only your social media account but your brand as a whole.